 Read Full Text of Judgment-

-Read Consumer Laws @ LatestLaws.com-
+Read Consumer Laws @ LatestLaws.in-

 Bare Acts with Rules, Regulations & Amendments